The leased line for internet connectivity.

 What is the difference between broadband and leased line is one of the questions often asked by people looking to upgrade their internet connections.
 The two major differences between an internet leased line connection and a broadband connection are,

-1. A leased Line is a solely private channel, providing dedicated connection between your premises and the service provider’s local exchange.
-With leased line there is no contention with other users which means you will not have speed fluctuations in leased line.
+1. A leased Line is a solely private channel, providing a dedicated connection between your premises and the service provider’s local exchange.
+With a leased line, there is no contention with other users which means you will not have speed fluctuations in the leased line.

-Whereas broadband is a public shared connection meaning you are having to share your bandwidth with users of local area around you which can slow down your internet speeds considerably, particularly at peak times;
+Whereas broadband is a public shared connection meaning you have to share your bandwidth with users of the local area around you which can slow down your internet speeds considerably, particularly at peak times;

 2. A leased line has fixed bandwidth and offers identical upload and download speeds.